grrr-amsterdam/nova-pages-tool/README.md

 - Implement a catch-all route or middleware.
 - See if the request matches the `url` property of a page in the database.
 - If so, render the template as stored in the page's `template` property.

+## Contributing

+Contributions are always welcome!

+You can fork this repo, run `composer install` and `npm install` and start hacking away.

+### Code quality assurance

+Please make sure the tests pass, we use those to ensure everything keeps working.

+Next to unit tests, we do a couple of small validations to ensure everything looks consistent.
+Your Pull Request will be validated automatically through Github Actions.

+1. We validate commit messages.
+[Take a look at the documentation of this Github Action to make sure your commit messages validate](https://github.com/harmenjanssen/commit-message-validation-action).
+2. We also use [Prettier](https://prettier.io/) to automatically format our code.
+You can run `composer format` to format your changes before committing.

+Thanks! 🌸

 ## Credits